Adversity and Evil

 We know that the whole creation has been groaning as in the pains of childbirth right up to the present time.
 Not only so, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption to sonship, the redemption of our bodies.”
 Romans 8:19-23 NIV

-If God allows this for a blameless man, what can the rest of us anticipate?
-It is most uncomfortable to consider what God Himself consented to happen to His faithful servant:
+If God allows this as a trial for a blameless man, what can the rest of us anticipate?
+It is most uncomfortable to consider what God Himself consented to happen to Job, His faithful servant.

 “In the land of Uz there lived a man whose name was Job.
 This man was blameless and upright; he feared God and shunned evil.…